Tractable Ridge Regression for Paired Comparisons: Introduction

-where $F(\cdot)$ is a the cumulative distribution function of a zero-symmetric continuous random variable and $\mu_i$ is the strength of team $i$ .
+where $F(\cdot)$ is the cumulative distribution function of a zero-symmetric continuous random variable and $\mu_i$ is the strength of item $i$ .
 Popular choices for $F$ are the logistic distribution which gives the Bradley-Terry model \citep{Bradley:52} and the normal distribution which corresponds to the Thurstone-Mosteller model \citep{Thurstone:27, Mosteller:51}.
 These two models are quite similar in practice, given the well-known correspondence between the logit link assumed in the Bradley-Terry model and the probit link of the Thurstone-Mosteller model \citep[e.g.,][pages 246--247]{Agresti:02}.

-We begin by assuming that the outcome of a match is independent of the order in which the teams are presented, in other words that there is no home-field effect; and also that there are no ties.
-These assumptions will be relaxed later in Section \ref{sect:home_ties}.

-Maximum likelihood estimation of the vector of strength parameters $\bm{\mu}=(\mu_1, \ldots, \mu_p)^\top$ is well known to be problematic, in part because the estimate of $\mu_i$ diverges if team $i$ wins or loses all of its matches \citep[e.g.,][]{Kosmidis:21b}.
-Bias-reduced maximum likelihood \citep{Firth:93} overcomes the limitations of maximum likelihood, guaranteeing finiteness and also better frequentist properties of the strength estimates \citep{Kosmidis:21b}.
+Consider $p$ items.
+Maximum likelihood estimation of the vector of strength parameters $\bm{\mu}=(\mu_1, \ldots, \mu_p)^\T$ is well known to be problematic, in part because the estimate of $\mu_i$ diverges if item $i$ wins all of its comparisons or loses them all \citep[e.g.,][]{Kosmidis:21b}.
+Bias-reduced maximum likelihood \citep{Firth:93} overcomes such limitations of maximum likelihood, guaranteeing finiteness and also better frequentist properties of the strength estimates \citep{Kosmidis:21b}.
 Finite estimates can also be obtained through other forms of penalized maximum likelihood \citep{Mease:03} or Bayesian methods \citep{Caron:12}.

+The present paper develops a highly tractable alternative regularization of the likelihood for the Thurstone-Mosteller model, using a ridge penalty that is tuned by using a new `pairwise empirical Bayes' method.
+The predictive performance of this new approach is studied in simulation experiments and through application to match results from incomplete seasons of English Premier League football.